amangupt01/Convolutional-Neural-Networks/README.md

 ## Assignment1 Part2: Convolutional model: application
 Implemented a CNN model using tensorflow framework .
 The model prdicts the handsigns between 0-5 .

+## Keras Tutorial
+Learnt to implement deep networks using Keras.

+## Assignment2: Residual Networks
+Made a 50 layer deep ResNet NN including various identity and convolutional blocks.
+Keras framework was used for implementation.